 The R package for the text is called astsa.
 The package can be obtained from CRAN and its mirrors in the usual way.
-See the package notes page for further information.
+See the package notes page for further information and a change log.
 Also, Appendix R (pdf) has been updated to include information about the package.

 A text on Nonlinear Time Series Analysis was published by Chapman-Hall in January 2014.
 The text can be used as a second course in time series analysis.

 To download R, go to CRAN and choose a mirror close to you.
 The installation includes help files and some user manuals.
 You can find helpful tutorials by following CRAN's link to Contributed Documentation.
 If you're new to R/Splus, then R for Beginners is a great introduction and Quick R is a helpful website.